 Who is a dentist?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Dr. Callahan has completed more than eight years of schooling to receive her Doctorate of Dental Surgery.
+Dr. Callahan and Dr. Nematollahi have completed more than eight years of schooling to receive her Doctorate of Dental Surgery.

 She is a general dentist.
 The general dentist is your primary care dental provider.
 She can diagnose, treat, and manage your overall dental healthcare needs, including gum care, root canals, fillings, crowns, veneers, implants, bridges, orthodontics, oral surgery, and preventive care and education.